eso/edps-doc/source/xshooter/reduction_chain.md

 ## 14. Spectra Combination

+Recipe: `esotk_spectrum1d_combine`

+This sub-workflow combines spectra selected according to the grouping rule defined in the `raw_spectra_to_combine` datasource.
+The process is performed in two steps: first, the products of the relevant science reduction tasks are collected based on the raw frames; second, the spectra are combined in a task named according to `input_type`.
+The recipe used for the combination is `esotk_spectrum1d_combine`.
+It resamples all input 1D spectra onto a common wavelength grid and stacks them.
+It is well suited for combining a small number of spectra affected by cosmic rays, using a median-based preprocessing step to identify and reject outliers; for larger stacks, sigma clipping alone is usually sufficient.

 ## 15. Additional Tasks not used in the Science Reduction Cascade

 ### 15a.
 Detector Linearity

-Recipe: `xsh_lingain`
+Recipes: `detmon_opt_lg`, `detmon_ir_lg`

-This recipe identifies pixels whose response to different flux levels deviates significantly from that of the majority of the detector.
+These recipes identify pixels whose response to different flux levels deviates significantly from that of the majority of the detector (optical and infrared).
 Such pixels are flagged in the output mask with the value 32768 and are considered potential bad pixels.
 This step can be useful for diagnostic purposes,